obophenotype/upheno/docs/reference/phenotype-data.md

 - `CHEBI:78661` is recorded as an experimental condition, but should probably be interpreted as part of the bearer expression.
 - Note: SGD has different kinds of phenotype data, and it should be carefully evaluated which one it is.

+!!! info

     Data was obtained [from the Alliance of Genome Resources](https://fms.alliancegenome.org/download/PHENOTYPE_SGD.json.gz) on the 30.03.2023 and simplified for illustration.

 <a id="beareronly"></a>